^ The (above) ads are randomly inserted by the web...I do not endorse them. ^

 Where does my business come from?
 This says a lot about us.

-"Vishey Home Inspection " and "A1-HomeInspection.com (SM)" are business trade names used by the Vishey Home Inspection Company of Grosse Pointe Woods, MI.
+"Vishey Home Inspection " and "A1-HomeInspection.com (SM)" are business trade names used by the Vishey Home Inspection Company of Lexington, MI.
 Unauthorized use is subject to prosecution under applicable state and federal laws.
-Information contained here-in is protected by Copyright 1998-2008 Last Revised 2/26/08
+Information contained here-in is protected by Copyright 1998-2016 Last Revised 8/28/2016